-- Legendre transforms (North-South Fourier for LAM models): NPROC=NPRTRWNPRTRV.
+Legendre transforms (North-South Fourier for LAM models): NPROC=NPRTRWNPRTRV.
 The total number of processors involved in the A-level parallelisation is NPRTRW.
 The total number of processors involved in the B-level parallelisation is NPRTRV.
 Legendre transforms are done zonal wave number by zonal wave number.
-A processor treats a subset of zonal wave numbers, one zonal wave number at the time. - Filtering in spectral space: NPROC=NPRTRWNPRTRV.
+A processor treats a subset of zonal wave numbers, one zonal wave number at the time.

+Filtering in spectral space: NPROC=NPRTRWNPRTRV.
 The total number of processors involved in the A-level parallelisation is NPRTRW.
 The total number of processors involved in the B-level parallelisation is NPRTRV.
 Filtering in spectral space is done zonal wave number by zonal wave number.
 A processor treats a subset of zonal wave numbers, all this work being done in one call of SPOS and SPOSGF.

-8.2 Transmission of data necessary for FULL-POS horizontal interpolations from HPOS to FPOSHOR: interpolation buffers.
+8.2 Transmission of data necessary for FULL-POS horizontal interpolations (for example from HPOS_DYN to FPOSHOR): interpolation buffers.

+Description is done for the couple of routines (HPOS_DYN, FPOSHOR) involved in post-processing of "dynamics" fields.
 First one associates to each interpolation point, which is generally not a model grid-point, an "associated" model grid-point which currently matches to the following rule: